millerlp/OWHL/README.md

 * R_files/OWHL - R scripts for dealing with OWHL data files.

+* serial_number_generator - This directory contains an Arduino sketch that can be used to generate and store a unique serial number on the ATmega328P EEPROM memory of an OWHL.
+The sketch only needs to be uploaded to the OWHL once to store the serial number.
+The main OWHL.ino program can retrieve this serial number and record it in every output data file.

-* setting_txt_example - This directory contains a sample settings.txt file that could be loaded on a SD card and read when the OWHL first starts up.
+* settings_txt_example - This directory contains a sample settings.txt file that could be loaded on a SD card and read when the OWHL first starts up.

 ### External libraries
 To make the OWHL run properly, you need to install one of the